uwrit/leaf-docs/docs/faqs_and_troubleshooting/troubleshooting.md

 # Troubleshooting
-### At startup the Leaf client returns an error
+### Leaf client startup error: "Contact your Leaf administrator"
-!!! tldr "Answer"
+??? tldr "Answer"
     When installing Leaf and running the Leaf client app in your browser, you may run into some variation of this message:

     <p align="center"><img src="../images/err_server_not_found.png"/></p>